ERC Manual

 One way to add functionality to ERC is to customize which of its many modules are loaded.

-There is a spiffy customize interface, which may be reached by typing M-x customize-option RET erc-modules RET.
+You can do this by typing C-h v erc-modules RET and clicking ‘customize’ near the bottom of the resulting help buffer, where it says “You can customize this variable.”
 When removing a module outside of Customize, you may wish to ensure it’s disabled by invoking its associated minor-mode toggle with a nonpositive prefix argument, for example, C-u - M-x erc-spelling-mode RET.
 Additionally, if you plan on loading third-party modules that perform atypical setup on activation, you may need to arrange for calling erc-update-modules in your init file.
 Examples of such setup might include registering an erc-before-connect hook, advising erc-open, and modifying erc-modules itself.
 On Emacs 29 and greater, you can also run erc-update-modules indirectly, via (setopt erc-modules erc-modules).

 The following is a list of available modules.